Origin and release year: South Korea (2019 – Tune In For Love)

 Kim Go Eun and Jung Hae In made the perfect couple, visually and through their convincing acting.

-I appreciated how the drama depicted the realities of life and didn’t try to sell us a fairytale.
+You had to appreciate how the drama depicted the realities of life and didn’t try to sell us a fairytale.
 It was a slice-of-life film glittered with hope.

-I also absolutely loved Kim Gook Hee’s character, although I felt like I wanted to explore more about her and how she ended up married to her husband.
+We also absolutely loved Kim Gook Hee’s character, although I felt like I wanted to explore more about her and how she ended up married to her husband.

 The Original Soundtrack for this film was also exceptional and I loved how it added to the nostalgia from each year that the drama took us through.

-I was a bit conflicted about how Kim Go Eun’s character reacted to Jung Hae In’s trauma when she eventually had to face it straight on.
+We were a bit conflicted about how Kim Go Eun’s character reacted to Jung Hae In’s trauma when she eventually had to face it straight on.

 I tend to say things are a feel-good watch but this film will honestly make you feel warm and fuzzy inside at the prospect of fated love.